VMois/miwaitway/README.md

 # MiWaitWay

-Track on-time performance and average wait time for MiWay (Mississauga Transit) agency using their public GTFS feed.
+A web app that shows average wait time on a bus stop for MiWay (Mississauga Transit) agency using their public GTFS feed. **Work in progress**.

-Built with Airflow and BigQuery.
+## Motivation

+I like public transport, and I enjoy software engineering.
+For a long time, I wanted to build a project that worked with data end-to-end.
+From data ingestion throughout the analysis to the presentation to the external end user.
+The only thing that stopped me was not finding an analysis topic I would want to dive into (low-effort excuse, I know, but it is what it is).
+As I am growing an interest in public transportation and am a day-to-day user of it, I have recently found a topic I would like to explore - an average wait time at a stop.
+You can track the project progress by reading ["MiWaitWay" series](https://vmois.dev/tags/#miwaitway) on my engineering blog.

 ## Deploying Airflow on Google Cloud VM